dyhes/zulip/docs/production/upgrade-or-modify.md

    /home/zulip/deployments/current/scripts/setup/upgrade-postgresql
    ```

-5. Next, we need to reinstall the current version of Zulip, which
+5. Next, we need to reinstall the current version of Aloha, which
-   among other things will recompile Zulip's Python module
+   among other things will recompile Aloha's Python module
-   dependencies for your new version of Python and rewrite Zulip's
+   dependencies for your new version of Python and rewrite Aloha's
    full-text search indexes to work with the upgraded dictionary
    packages: